Two-year fixed rate personal loans

-A fixed rate loan can give you a way to finance what you want while keeping repayments the same for the duration of the loan term.
+A fixed rate loan can give you a way to finance what you want, while keeping your repayments the same for the duration of the loan term.
 There are a few different loan terms available.
-This guide takes you through two-year fixed rate personal loans, what types you can consider applying for and how to compare your options.
+This guide will take you through two-year fixed rate personal loans, what types you can consider applying for and how you can compare your options.

 When you apply for a fixed rate loan, the rate on your contract stays in place for the duration of the two-year term.
-At the end of the two years, a variable rate may come into effect (if this is how your contract is set up) or more likely, you will have finished paying for your loan.
+At the end of the two years, a variable rate may come into effect (if this is how your contract is set up) or, more likely, your loan will be paid out.

 Repayment schedules differ between lenders, but the options available are usually weekly, fortnightly or monthly.
 Fixed rate loans can be secured or unsecured and you can use them to pay for a car, a holiday, home renovations or even to consolidate debt.

-Car loan Finance your new or used vehicle purchase and pay it off over a two-year period.
-As the loan is secured, you tend to find more competitive rates on offer.
+Finance your new or used vehicle purchase and pay it off over a two-year period.
+As the loan is secured, you’ll find more competitive rates on offer.

-Secured personal loan More than a car can be used as security for a loan – motorcycles, jet skis, boats and even term deposits can be used as guarantees on a fixed rate loan.
+Besides a car, other high-value assets can be used a loan collateral – motorcycles, boats and even term deposits can be used as guarantees on a fixed rate loan.
 Find out more in our secured loans guide.

-Unsecured personal loan If you need a flexible loan amount, want to finance a few purchases or are looking to consolidate debt, an unsecured fixed rate loan may be an option to consider.
+If you need a flexible loan amount, want to finance a few purchases or you’re looking to consolidate debt, an unsecured fixed rate loan may be an option to consider.

 How to compare your two-year fixed rate loan options

-If you are considering a fixed rate loan with a two-year term, the first step is comparing what options are available to you.
+If you’re considering a fixed rate loan with a two-year term, the first step is comparing what options are available to you.
 Here are some features to keep in mind.

-Interest rate.
-This rate will stay in place for two years, so make sure it is competitive.
+- Interest rate.
+This rate will stay in place for two years, so make sure it’s competitive.